Distinguished regular supercuspidal representations: Functoriality

 \subsection{Consequences}

 Let $\theta$ be an involution of $G$.
 Let $\varphi$ be a regular depth-zero or an epipelagic supercuspidal $L$-parameter for $G$, which is in particular a regular supercuspidal parameter.
-Regular depth-zero supercuspidal $L$-parameters are first introduced in \cite[page 825]{dr09}, which are called tame regular semisimple elliptic $L$-parameters therein.
-As for epipelagic supercuspidal $L$-parameters, they are first considered in \cite[\S7]{ry14} and then discussed in \cite[\S5.1]{kal15}.
-For our purpose, it suffices to know that regular depth-zero supercuspidal $L$-parameters correspond to regular depth-zero supercuspidal representations, and epipelagic supercuspidal $L$-parameters correspond to epipelagic supercuspidal representations.
+Regular depth-zero supercuspidal $L$-parameters were first introduced in \cite[page 825]{dr09}, which are called tame regular semisimple elliptic $L$-parameters therein.
+Epipelagic supercuspidal $L$-parameters were first considered in \cite[\S7]{ry14} and then discussed in \cite[\S5.1]{kal15}.
+Recall the fact that regular depth-zero supercuspidal $L$-parameters correspond to regular depth-zero supercuspidal representations, and epipelagic supercuspidal $L$-parameters correspond to epipelagic supercuspidal representations.
 The following corollary is a direct consequence of Corollaries \ref{cor. cor of main theorem} and \ref{cor. epipelagic}, Propositions \ref{prop. twisted L-packets} and \ref{prop. contragredient L-packet}.